krathul/feep/measurement_setup.md

 ## Measurement of system performance indicators

-During the energy measurement we also need to record a set of performance indicators: processor utilisation, RAM utilisation, hard disk activity and network traffic).
+During the energy measurement we also need to record a set of performance indicators: processor utilisation, RAM utilisation, hard disk activity and network traffic.

 Tool candidates: